 Form 706 also allows your trustee to take certain deductions to subtract from the estate's value for tax purposes.
 Your estate only pays taxes on the portion of value that exceeds that year's estate tax exemption.
 The exemption can fluctuate from year to year depending on current tax law, but it's a dollar amount that your trust can transfer to beneficiaries tax-free.
 After valuing your assets and taking available deductions, Form 706 determines if your estate is worth more than this exemption amount, and the balance is subject to tax.
 Deductions include any assets transferred to your spouse – these are not taxable – as well as any debts existing at the time of your death that your estate must pay.
 They also include property your trust donates to charity and costs of settling your estate.

-Capital Gains Factors
+Capital Gains Factors for 2018

 If your beneficiaries decide to sell the assets you've bequeathed to them, any profit they realize is subject to capital gains tax.
 The cost basis is the value of the property at the time of your death, however, not when you originally acquired it.
 For example, you may have purchased your home for $150,000 but it's worth $500,000 at the time of your death.
 If your trust distributes this asset to your daughter and she sells the property for $500,000, she owes no capital gains tax.
 She does not have to pay tax on the difference between $150,000 and its current value.
 If your trustee files Form 706, it establishes the cost basis for your daughter so she doesn't have to claim capital gains.